SWC-OSG-Workshop/general/novice/DHTC/03-HTCondor-Submitting.md

 First, we log in to OSG connect
 ~~~
-$ ssh username@login.osgconnect.net  //username is your username
+$ ssh username@login.osgconnect.net  #username is your username
-$ passwd:                        // enter your password
+$ passwd:                        # enter your password
 ~~~
 {:class="in"}